Sharibb/Obsidian-Cyber/Networking/OSI-Layer/Layer-5.md

 - Below it, the *Transport Layer* (**Layer 4**) handles end-to-end reliability.
 - Above it, the *Presentation Layer* (**Layer 6**) translates data formats.

-Would you like deeper examples or comparisons to TCP/IP’s model?